tableau/extensions-api/docs/trex_create.md

 These instructions assume that you already have cloned or download the Extensions API SDK.
 For information about setting up your environment and the Tableau requirements, see [Get Started]({{site.baseurl}}/docs/trex_getstarted.html).

 For convenience, you might want to create a folder for your "Hello World" dashboard extension in the same location where you installed or cloned the GitHub repository (for example, `HelloDemo` under `/extensions-api`).
 That way, you can use the same web server (`http-server`) that is used for the samples.

 ### Create a manifest file

 The manifest file (`EXTENSION-NAME.trex`) is an XML file that describes the extension and provides information to register the extension with Tableau.

 1. In the `HelloDemo` folder (or where ever you want to put your files), create a manifest file for your extension.
 Name the manifest file for your extension (for example, `HelloExtension` and save it with the file name extension `.trex`. <br/>
 The manifest file is an XML file that contains elements and attributes that describe the extension.
 For a description of the contents of this file, see [Elements of the manifest file]({{site.baseurl}}/docs/trex_manifest#elements-of-the-manifest-file).
-The XSD that is used for validation is available on the [Tableau Pre-Release website](https://prerelease.tableau.com/project/version/item.html?cap=52e2710a0793434d82142736c7ab3029&arttypeid={0DD668AE-472C-4E70-B465-35F7AE0DEB6D}&artid={939493D2-8000-4192-857A-67624CBCC35A}){:target="_blank"}.

 2. Copy the following XML code into your new file.
 Make sure that the `<?xml ...>` declaration appears as the first element in the file (line 1, column 1).
 Any blank spaces in front of the declaration will cause an error when you load the extension.